 \end{lemma}

-If $X$ is an algebraic variety acted on by a group $G$, consider $EG \rightarrow BG$ a universal classifying bundle for $G$, where $BG=EG/G$ is the \emph{classifying space} of $G$ and $EG$ is the \emph{total space} of $G$.
-We form the space $X\times_G EG$ which is defined to be the quotient space of $X\times EG$ by the equivalence relation $(x,e\cdot g)\sim (g\cdot x,e)$.
-Then, the \emph{equivariant cohomology ring} of $X$ is the following Although $EG$ and $BG$ are not finite-dimensional manifolds, there are natural Hodge structures on their cohomology.
+If $X$ is an algebraic variety acted on by a group $G$, let $BG$ be the classifying space of $G$ and $EG \rightarrow BG$ the classifying bundle.
+We form the space $X\times_G EG$ which is defined to be the quotient space of $X\times EG$ by the free action of $G$ on $X\times EG$ given by $g\cdot (x,e)=(g\cdot x, e\cdot g^{-1})$.
+Then, the \emph{equivariant cohomology ring} of $X$ is Although $EG$ and $BG$ are not finite-dimensional manifolds, there are natural Hodge structures on their cohomology.
 This is trivial in the case of $EG$.
-Deligne proved that there is a pure Hodge structure on $H^{\ast}(BG)$ and that $H^{p,q}(H^{\ast}(BG))=0$ for $p\neq q$ (see \cite{D4} \S 9).
+Deligne proved that there is a pure Hodge structure on $H^{\ast}(BG)$ and that $H^{p,q}(H^{\ast}(BG))=0$ for $p\neq q$ (see \cite[Theorem 9.1.1]{D4}).
 We may regard $EG$ and $BG$ as increasing unions of finite-dimensional varieties $(EG)_m$ and $(BG)_m$ for $m\geq 1$ such that $G$ acts freely on $(EG)_m$ with $(EG)_m/G=(BG)_m$ and the inclusions of $(EG)_m$ and $(BG)_m$ in $EG$ and $BG$ respectively induce isomorphisms of cohomology in degree less than $m$ which preserve the Hodge structures.
 In the same way $X\times_G EG$ is the union of finite-dimensional varieties whose natural mixed Hodge structures induce a natural mixed Hodge structure on $H^n (X\times_G EG)$.
 Using that we have the following